-- 11. Provide an additional new street parallel to N. Tryon St. between Periwinkle Hill Ave. and Rocky River Rd.
+- 10. Provide a new street to the transit station (perpendicular to N. Tryon St.).
+This critical connection provides the only signalized point of pedestrian access to the transit station and the area across N. Tryon St. Minimize the number of driveways along this street; access from local streets or shared alleys is encouraged.
+It should be designed as an avenue including on-street parking, bike lanes and wide sidewalks. - 11.
+Provide a new street parallel to N. Tryon St. (between I-85 connector and Rocky River Rd.
+W).
+This street provides parallel connectivity along the N. Tryon St. corridor and supports new development opportunities.
+It should be designed as an avenue including bike lanes, wide sidewalks and on-street parking where warranted by adjacent land uses. - 12.
+Provide an additional new street parallel to N. Tryon St. between Periwinkle Hill Ave. and Rocky River Rd.
 W, as an extension of Twitter Ln.
-It should be designed as a local street including wide sidewalks and on-street parking where warranted by adjacent land uses. - 12.
-Develop an interconnected network of local streets, with typical block lengths of 400' to supplement the two new streets described above.
+It should be designed as a local street including wide sidewalks and on-street parking where warranted by adjacent land uses. - 13.
+Develop an interconnected network of local streets, with typical block lengths of 400' to supplement the new streets described above.

-- 13. Protect and enhance existing stream corridor as part of the overall open space system.
+- 14. Protect and enhance existing stream corridor as part of the overall open space system.
 Create a trail within the stream corridor that connects from Rocky River Rd. to sidewalks and bike lanes in the core transit station area.
-The intent is to provide green space and access from the station south to the extension of Toby Creek Greenway. - 14.
+The intent is to provide green space and access from the station south to the extension of Toby Creek Greenway. - 15.
 Areas should be planned and developed with an overall integrated open space system.
 The intent is to provide at least 5% of the total area within Policy Area 1a as usable open space that is accessible to the public.
-(The open space referred to in this policy does not include required tree save areas.) - 15.
+(The open space referred to in this policy does not include required tree save areas.) - 16.
 In areas within the core and/or within approximately 500 feet of N. Tryon St., create an open space system that incorporates usable open space amenities such as plazas, courtyards, fountains, splash pads, outdoor seating, and recreation areas that are accessible to the public.
-Encourage consolidation of required open space. - 16.
+Encourage consolidation of required open space. - 17.
 Development outside of the core and beyond 500 feet of N. Tryon St. should incorporate neighborhood park space such as green space, playgrounds, and sports fields.